 Baby rhythmics can be found at the Johannes church.

-Esbo Lutheran Church arranges family cafés in different chapels around Esbo.
+Esbo Lutheran Church organises family cafés in different chapels around Esbo.

-Lutheran Church in Vanda arranges different family cafés in chapels around Vantaa/Vanda.
+The Lutheran Church in Vanda organises different family cafés in chapels around Vanda.

-Kauniainen city/Grankullas “Öppna Familjeverksamhet”/”Open family activities” Facebook-page tells about different family activities that is arranged in Grankulla.
+The City of Kauniainen/Grankulla’s “Öppna Familjeverksamhet”/”Open family activities” Facebook page has information about different family activities that are offered in Grankulla.

-At Kasabergets park families can come play with kids and adults from Ekebo daycare, on Wednesdays between 9:15 and 11:00
+At Kasaberget park families can come and join the kids and adults from Ekebo daycare for play on Wednesdays between 9:15 and 11:00.